The NEBOSH Construction Certificate: A UK Guide (2026)

 SchemeWhat it isWhat it does

 CSCS cardIndustry card scheme covering construction occupationsConfirms a worker has the H&S awareness and occupational competence for site access.
-The Black Card (Manager) requires a Level 6 qualification or equivalent; the Gold Card requires Level 3.
+Holders of the NEBOSH Construction Certificate qualify for the Academically Qualified Person (AQP) card.

-SMSTS (Site Management Safety Training Scheme)5-day site management course delivered by CITB-approved providersProvides the on-site supervisory safety knowledge expected of site managers.
-Industry-recognised but not Level 3 academic; complements rather than replaces a NEBOSH qualification.
+SMSTS (Site Management Safety Training Scheme)5-day site management course delivered by CITB-approved providersProvides on-site supervisory safety knowledge.
+Industry-recognised but not an academic qualification.
+Complements rather than replaces a NEBOSH qualification.

 How does it relate to CDM 2015 duties?

 The Construction (Design and Management) Regulations 2015 are the legal framework the Construction Certificate teaches around.
-CDM places explicit duties on five categories of dutyholder — client, principal designer, principal contractor, designer, contractor — and each role has competence requirements written into the regulations.
+CDM places explicit duties on six dutyholder roles: client, principal designer, principal contractor, designer, contractor, and worker.
+Each has competence requirements written into the regulations.
 The Construction Certificate provides the H&S knowledge those competence requirements assume.

 For principal contractors specifically, CDM 2015 requires arrangements to be in place to plan, manage and monitor the construction phase, and to coordinate matters relating to health and safety.
 That competence is what the Construction Certificate is structured to teach.
-It does not, on its own, satisfy the regulations — the dutyholder still has to demonstrate the arrangements are real — but it is the foundation most principal contractors build on.
+It does not, on its own, satisfy the regulations.
+The dutyholder still has to demonstrate the arrangements are real and proportionate to the project.
+The qualification is the foundation most principal contractors build on.

 For the wider CDM context, see our CDM Regulations 2015 explained guide.